michaeljclark/match/README.md

 This is a single header C++ implementation of the Rabin–Karp algorithm to find recurring substrings in a string.
-This code finds self-matching substrings using a rolling hash known as a Rabin–Karp signature, which is composed incrementally from multiple length combinations offset from an increasing mark.
+This code finds self-matching substrings using a rolling hash known as a Rabin–Karp signature, which is a hash sum product, composed and recorded in a hashtable incrementally using multiple string length combinations offset from an increasing mark.
+These signatures are then looked up in the hashtable at each step to find matching substrings.

 ![Rabin–Karp algorithm illustration](images/rabin-karp.svg)